DeiaApps/DeiaApps/README.md

   </tr>
   </table>

-  Inspirado no app anterior e desenvolvido integralmente por mim, da concepção até a implementação.
-Os desafios enfrentados, como a inclusão de funcionalidades específicas solicitadas pelos usuários, destacam a flexibilidade e o comprometimento no atendimento às necessidades da comunidade do app.
+  Inspired by the previous app and developed entirely by myself, from conception to implementation.
+The challenges faced, such as the inclusion of specific functionalities requested by users, highlight the flexibility and commitment to meeting the needs of the app’s community.
 <br><br>

-- [Multilistas](https://play.google.com/store/apps/details?id=com.deiapp.listastarefas) 🔍 - **Meu Primeiro Projeto Mobile 📱.**<br>
+- [Multilistas](https://play.google.com/store/apps/details?id=com.deiapp.listastarefas) 🔍 - **My First Mobile Project 📱.**<br>

-**Desafios Superados:**
+**Challenges Overcome:**
-  - O maior desafio foi cumprir as exigências para a publicação na Play Store.
+  - The biggest challenge was meeting the requirements for publication on the Play Store.
-  - Aplicar os conhecimentos adquiridos de maneira adequada na construção do app.
+  - Applying the knowledge acquired appropriately when building the app.

-**Tecnologias e Funcionalidades Destacadas:**
+**Featured Technologies and Functionalities:**
-  - **Java:** Linguagem de programação principal.
+  - **Java:** Primary programming language.
-  - **DialogInterface:** Para interações com o usuário.
+  - **DialogInterface:** For user interactions.
-  - **RecyclerItemClickListener:** Facilitando a detecção de cliques em elementos de uma RecyclerView.
+  - **RecyclerItemClickListener:** Facilitating click detection on elements of a RecyclerView.
-  - **AdapterView:** Utilizado para conectar a interface com os dados.
+  - **AdapterView:** Used to connect the interface to the data.
-  - **List:** Estrutura de dados fundamental para armazenar e manipular listas.
+  - **List:** Fundamental data structure for storing and manipulating lists.
-  - **Serializable:** Para possibilitar a passagem de dados entre componentes.
+  - **Serializable:** To enable data passing between components.
-  - **SQLite:** Banco de dados utilizado para armazenamento local.
+  - **SQLite:** Database used for local storage.
-  - **Menu:** Implementação para oferecer opções adicionais aos usuários.
+  - **Menu:** Implementation to offer additional options to users.
-  - **SharedPreferences:** Para armazenamento de dados simples e persistentes.
+  - **SharedPreferences:** For simple and persistent data storage.
-  - **Bundle:** Utilizado na passagem de dados entre componentes.<br>
+  - **Bundle:** Used to pass data between components.<br>

   <table>
   <tr>